danies8/MoviesSubscriptions-WPF-CORE/README.md

 The project in WPF in dot net core with entity-framework with SQL DB. <br/>
 I attached the startup DB.<br/>
 Please open this project with VS 2019 <br/>
-The UI is described in the excercized file.
+The project is described in the excercized file.